 Intensive program in physics

-The in-depth physics major is a 58-hour major track that leads to a bachelor of science (BS) degree.
-The major includes all 300-level physics courses and additional math courses beyond the general physics major.
+The in-depth physics major leads to a bachelor of science (BS) degree.
+The major includes advanced Physics theory and Mathematics courses beyond the general physics major.
 Students are also strongly encouraged to participate in summer research.

 This program meets the requirements of a physics major and an optics minor.

 The in-depth physics major is for those planning to pursue graduate study in physics and interested in a career in research and academia.
 It is excellent preparation for graduate school.
 Our students have been admitted into some of the top physics graduate programs in the country.

 General Major requirements